-DBMS Data Recovery
+DBMS - Data Recovery

-Reason for transaction failure could be:
+Reasons for a transaction failure could be −

 Examples may include operating system errors.

-In early days of technology evolution, it was a common problem where hard disk drives or storage drives used to fail frequently.
+In early days of technology evolution, it was a common problem where hard-disk drives or storage drives used to fail frequently.

 Recovery and Atomicity

 When a system crashes, it may have several transactions being executed and various files opened for them to modify the data items.
 Transactions are made of various operations, which are atomic in nature.
 But according to ACID properties of DBMS, atomicity of transactions as a whole must be maintained, that is, either all the operations are executed or none.

 When a DBMS recovers from a crash, it should maintain the following −

 It should check the states of all the transactions, which were being executed.

 A transaction may be in the middle of some operation; the DBMS must ensure the atomicity of the transaction in this case.